-1 Introduction
+1. Introduction

 It is one of the main conclusions of family economics that parental choices of fertility and education are interdependent.
 Parents face a tradeoff between the number of children they have and the amount of resources they spend on the education of each child.
-Since for educated women the opportunity cost of child-rearing time is high, they will prefer to invest in the education or "quality" of a small number of children.
-For less educated women, in contrast, the opportunity cost of raising children is low, while providing education is expensive relative to their income.
-Mothers with little education and low income would therefore prefer to have many children, but invest little in the education of each child.
-This notion of a quantity-quality tradeoff in the decisions on children, introduced by Becker and Lewis (1973),1 is supported by empirical evidence on the cross-sectional distribution of fertility and education.
-Table 1 shows that fertility falls with the mother's education both in developed countries (first row) and in developing countries (last three rows).
-The fertility differential between women with high and low education is especially large in developing countries.
-Similarly, the education level of a child depends positively on the education of the parents (see Fernández and Rogerson 2001).
+Since for educated women, the opportunity cost of child-rearing time is high, they prefer to invest in the education or "quality" of a small number of children.
+For less-educated women, in contrast, the opportunity cost of raising children is low, while providing education is expensive relative to their income.
+Mothers with little education and low income therefore prefer to have many children but invest little in the education of each child.
+The notion of a quantity-quality tradeoff in the decisions on children, introduced by Becker and Lewis